Austin Gomber: St. Louis Cardinals

 Gomber began 2018 with the Memphis Redbirds.
-On April 23, 2018, in a game against the Iowa Cubs, Gomber tied the Redbirds' franchise record for strikeouts in a game with 16, joining Lance Lynn, who also struck out 16 in 2010.
+On April 23, in a game against the Iowa Cubs, Gomber tied the Redbirds' franchise record for strikeouts in a game with 16, joining Lance Lynn, who also struck out 16 in 2010.

-The Cardinals promoted Gomber from Memphis on April 29, 2018, to pitch in long relief.
+The Cardinals promoted Gomber from Memphis on April 29, to pitch in long relief.
 However, he did not make an appearance and was optioned back to Memphis on May 4.
-Gomber was recalled once again on May 31, and made his major league debut on June 2, pitching three scoreless innings of relief against the Pittsburgh Pirates at Busch Stadium in a 3–2 walk-off win.
+He was recalled once again on May 31 and made his major league debut on June 2, pitching three scoreless innings of relief against the Pittsburgh Pirates at Busch Stadium in a 3–2 walk-off win.
 He was optioned back to Memphis on July 6.
-Gomber was recalled on July 24 to make his first major league start that night.
-In his first MLB start, Gomber threw six no-hit innings against the Cincinnati Reds before allowing a single to Joey Votto with one out in the seventh inning.
+He was recalled on July 24 to make his first major league start that night.
+In that start, Gomber threw six no-hit innings against the Cincinnati Reds before allowing a single to Joey Votto with one out in the seventh inning.
 He finished the year with St. Louis, compiling a 6–2 record with a 4.44 ERA and a 1.51 WHIP in 29 games (11 starts).

+Gomber didn't pitch in the majors in 2019, missing three months of the season with biceps tendonitis.
+Prior to the injury, he was named the Pacific Coast League Pitcher of the Week after throwing a 7-inning complete game shutout on April 20.

-During the pandemic-shortened 2020 season, Gomber appeared in 10 games (four starts) with the Cardinals, going 1–1 with an ERA of 1.86.
+During the pandemic-shortened 2020 season, Gomber appeared in 10 games (four starts) with the Cardinals, going 1–1 with a 1.86 ERA.
 In 29 innings pitched, he struck out 27 batters while walking 15.